SuadeLabs/fire/documentation/properties/gross_purchase_eur.md

 ---

-The market value of purcahses at the time of purchase in EUR For additional details refer to: https://www.centralbank.ie/statistics/statistical-reporting-requirements/credit-institutions/survey-of-credit-institutions-return-crs2
+The market value of purchases at the time of purchase in EUR For additional details refer to: https://www.centralbank.ie/statistics/statistical-reporting-requirements/credit-institutions/survey-of-credit-institutions-return-crs2